microsoft/containerregistry/docs/mcr-endpoints-guidance.md

 # Guidance for using the official Microsoft Container Registry (MCR) endpoints

-Microsoft Container Registry (MCR) is an implementation of the [OCI Distribution Specification][oci-spec] which delivers [artifacts][oci-artifacts], such as container images, helm charts and other assets distributed by Microsoft and Azure.
+Microsoft Container Registry (MCR) is an implementation of the [OCI Distribution Specification][oci-spec] which delivers [artifacts][oci-artifacts], such as container images, helm charts and other assets distributed by Microsoft.
 The Distribution Spec linked above defines two endpoints:

-- **Registry Endpoint**: providing content discovery.
+- **Registry Endpoint**: Providing content discovery.
 This is also referred to as *REST Endpoint* and it is the endpoint users are most familiar with when pulling an image; for example: `docker pull mcr.microsoft.com/windows/servercore:1909`.
 The registry endpoint is load balanced across multiple worldwide regions, providing reliable and consistent access to the MCR artifacts catalog.
-- **Data Endpoint**: providing content delivery.
-As a registry client discovers the content required, it negotiates a set of content urls, pulling from the data endpoint.
+- **Data Endpoint**: Providing content delivery.
+As a registry client discovers the content required, it negotiates a set of content URLs, pulling from the data endpoint.
 To provide reliable delivery of content, the data endpoint is backed by regional CDN endpoints.

 ## Official FQDNs for MCR